amitjoy/dependency-graph-osgi/README.md

 ## Why? [![start with what and why](https://img.shields.io/badge/start%20with-why%3F-brightgreen.svg?style=flat)]()

-This is an easy to use tool to visualize OSGi Dependencies using a Graph.
-In addition, the tool also supports detection of cyclic dependencies in the plotted graph.
+This is an easy to use tool to visualize OSGi Dependencies in a Graph.
+In addition, this tool also supports detection of cyclic dependencies in the plotted graph.

 ---------------------------------------------------------------------------------------------------------------